 A <free-surface> can not be erosive so this element has no effect for free surfaces.
+Argument: yes / no Default: no

 17.4.2.4 <onlapped>

 Description: A flag controlling whether this surface is going to be onlapped by surfaces above.
 An onlapped surface can be eroded by a surface above.
 This affects the extraction of well points from zone logs and post processing.
 To override the post processing for all surfaces use the element <erode-and-onlap>.